Diet of Worms (1495): Role of Berthold of Henneberg

-The Imperial Government
+Imperial Government

 The Imperial Government was the main plank of the reform plans put forward by the Estates and Berthold of Henneberg and, at the same time, the most difficult and contentious issue.
 The plans of the Estates would have meant a voluntary disempowerment of the king and empire, entailing a transfer of imperial power to a council.
 However, this was a proposal that by no means would have produced a modern or democratic government, rather it envisaged the replacement of the monarchy by an oligarchy of electors.
 This had quickly become clear to the Estates, which is why the Imperial Government was the toughest and most controversial part of the reform plans, and not just for the king.
 Maximilian put forward a counter-proposal that would have made the Imperial Government an advisory body like the Hofrat and a sort of representative body in the absence of the king.
 Since this was also not in the interest of reform-minded nobles, the Diet was only able to achieve success when plans for an imperial government were completely abandoned.

-The reforms of Worms
+Reforms of Worms

 The Eternal Peace (a ban on feuding), the Imperial Chamber Court and the Common Penny were the outstanding and defining results of the Diet of Worms in 1495.
 Due to their novelty at that time they were not able to be implemented immediately (or even at all), but at least the Eternal Peace and the Imperial Court laid the foundations of the present constitutional state.

 Considerably more important, however, were the less tangible results of the Diet of 1495.
 It heavily influenced the Diet both as a concept and an institution.
 For the first time, the nobles had gathered to make policy.
 Institutionalization and rule of law had been pursued, encouraging the development of the nation-state.
 Above all the king accepted the institution of the Diet as a powerful political tool.

 Further developments and consequences

 The Old Swiss Confederacy rejected the Imperial Tax and Imperial Chamber Court.
 This was one of the reasons that led to the Swabian War in 1499.
 After the Confederacy's victory it was implicitly recognised at the Treaty of Basel that the Confederacy was exempted from the Imperial Tax and Imperial Chamber Court, without, however, having to leave the Empire.

 The Imperial Government promised in Worms was not actually called into existence until the Diet of Augsburg in 1500, but was dissolved again as early as 1502.
 A second attempt at reform, which was undertaken in Worms at the diet of 1521, also failed.

 On 21 July 1495 the County of Württemberg was elevated at the diet to a duchy under Eberhard (V) I.

-In 1518 - 1519 Luther had better understanding as increased of oppositions.
-The increasing gap between the Luther and papacy on key questions regarding the Christian faith eventually culminated in a distinctive fracture when in late 1518 - 1519 Luther came to his better realization of Gospel.
+In 1518–1519 Luther had better understanding as increased of oppositions.
+The increasing gap between the Luther and papacy on key questions regarding the Christian faith eventually culminated in a distinctive fracture when in late 1518–1519 Luther came to his better realization of Gospel.